Jonah Bobo: Early life

-Bobo is from Roosevelt Island, New York and was raised in an Orthodox Jewish household.
+Bobo was raised in Roosevelt Island, New York in an Orthodox Jewish household.
 His father works in software, while his mother is a physical therapist and personal trainer.
-Bobo's paternal great-grandmother was businesswoman and philanthropist Salha "Mama" Bobo.
+His paternal great-grandmother was Syrian-American businesswoman and philanthropist Salha "Mama" Bobo.

 Career

 His first film role was in The Best Thief in the World.
 He co-starred in Around the Bend, portraying the youngest of a four-generation family.
 Bobo was subsequently cast in Zathura: A Space Adventure as Danny Budwing.

-Bobo's next role was in Strangers with Candy.
+His next role was in Strangers with Candy.
 He portrayed young Victor Mancini in Choke.
 He has also made an appearance on 30 Rock as a paparazzo named Ethan.
 He appeared on Roosevelt Island in the play Seussical, Jr. at the Main Street Theatre and Dance Alliance.
 He was also on the 5th episode of Royal Pains.
-From 2005 to 2013, Bobo voiced Austin on Nickelodeon's The Backyardigans.
+From 2004 to 2013, Bobo voiced Austin on Nickelodeon's The Backyardigans.
 In 2011, he appeared in Crazy, Stupid, Love as Robbie.

 Bobo is also a musician, composer and theatre artist, with his theatrical work being awarded distinctions by the Richard Rodgers Award Foundation and the Eugene O'Neill Theater Center.
 In September 2021, Bobo released his debut album Newgrass Suite.
+His second album Rainbow was released in September 2023.